glaskawiec/event-registration/README.md

 ##  :raising_hand: Introduction
+This repository was created for recruitment task for the Fullstack JavaScript Developer job at Brainhub.
+The main objective is to make a registration form for the event using React, Redux, Node and MongoDB.

 At the beginning I would like to point out that the application may seem to be over engineered.
-I tried to create some kind of boilerplate used in these types of applications.
+I tried to create some kind of boilerplate that can be used in any JS client-server application.
 I realize that it could be done in a simpler and faster way but that was not my goal.

-## Purpose

-This repository was created for recruitment task for the Fullstack JavaScript Developer position at Braihub.
-The main objective is to make a registration form for the event using React, Redux, Node and MongoDB.
+My goal was to show knowledge of various libraries and aspects of client-server architecture.

-## Goals
+## :bookmark_tabs: Goals

 *  frontend app should be written in React
 *  frontend app should use Redux